 Then, within twelve months of becoming a mother for the second time, my body gave out completely.

+A Stage III melanoma diagnosis.
+Fifty-four weeks of treatment with no breaks.
 Two children under two.
-Twenty hours a day in bed.
-A body that had been a source of pride — I was a natural bodybuilder, an athlete, someone who lived healthy — completely unrecognizable to me.
+A body that had been a source of pride — completely unrecognizable to me.

 "I just want Mommy.
-I want to be by Mommy."
+I want to be by Mommy." — my son, through the door

 I could not get up.